Week of the Young Child®

 Source: NAEYC

-Play and give back with activities to support military families, seniors, the humane society, and first responders.
+Play and give back with activities to support military families, the humane society, and first responders.
+The gym and pool will be open!
 Remember to bring new, in the package underwear and socks for C.A.R.D.S.
 Closet!

 Inspiration for the Celebration